airi-14x/airi-14x.github.io/pages/projects.md

 #### [Project #2 - Create an Indexer, a Single Term Querying Processor and a Compressed Index]()
 - The tokens needed to be sorted and the duplicate terms needs to be merged.
 This resulted in have a merged posting list that has to be sorted again.
-- The query are passed as parameter and used to look up the term in the index.
+- The query were passed as a parameter and used to look up the term in the index.
-- As for the creating a compressed index, numbers were removed, it was case-folded and the stopwords were removed.
+- As for creating a compressed index, the numbers were removed, it was case-folded and the stopwords were removed.
 - Technologies: Python, NLTK, BeautifulSoup, JSON

 ---